sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 };
 ~~~

-Among them, TransportType specifies the transport layer protocol, and the current options include TT\_TCP, TT\_UDP, TT\_SCTP and TT\_TCP\_SSL.
+Among them, TransportType specifies the transport layer protocol, and the current options include TT\_TCP, TT\_UDP, TT\_SCTP, TT\_TCP\_SSL and TT\_SCTP\_SSL.
 There is little difference between the three interfaces.
-In the example, the URL is not needed for the time being.
-A domain name and a port is used to create a task.
+In our example, the URL is not needed for the time being.
+We use a domain name and a port to create a task.
 The actual code is shown as follows.
 We inherited the WFTaskFactory class, but this derivation is not required.

 ~~~cpp